Our Partners > WWF

 WWF-India

 World Wide Fund for Nature India (WWF-India) was founded with the express objective of ensuring the conservation of the country's wildlife and natural habitats.
 It was set up as a Charitable Public Trust on 27 November 1969.
-It was then known as the World Wildlife Fund India, much before the terms 'wildlife' and 'environment' had caught the attention of the government or the public.

-Throughout the seventies and eighties, WWF-India kept its focus primarily on wildlife and nature conservation.
 Whilst our conservation initiatives for the tiger and other priority species continue to be a core area of our work, our programmes move ahead on education, sustainable agriculture, marine conservation, engaging with businesses to adopt better environmental practices, inspiring citizens to take positive action for the planet, among many others.

 Since 1969, education has been the core aspect of the WWF-India's conservation efforts.
 To inspire young minds for conservation action and connect them with nature, the Nature Clubs of India was started in 1976 which successfully continued to motivate thousands of individuals over three decades.